 Budget Cuts: The Chainsaw Mill Way

-One way to save money on construction material is to buy a mill of your own.
+One way to save money on construction materials is to buy a mill of your own.
 When most people think of a mill, they think of a bandsaw mill, which can cost $10,000 or more.
 But a friend of mine purchased a high-quality chainsaw mill for only a few thousand dollars.
 Many imagine that chainsaw mills are cheap things that don’t work well.
 That’s not true.
-Canadian company Logosol makes the best one I have seen.
+A Sweden-based company by the name of Logosol makes the best one I have seen.

 If you want to have the convenience of a modern-day toilet in your cabin but don’t want the added expense of plumbing (especially if you only plan on using the cabin occasionally), consider purchasing a composting toilet.
 They are very different from the plywood box used by folks many years ago.
 Nature’s Head also offers a great one for a reasonable price.